Feastio

 2. Wine Tasting

 Some of Sonoma Valley's 100+ wineries operate tasting rooms in and around the plaza, making it easy to taste your way through the region on foot.
-As part of my visit in collaboration with the Sonoma Valley Visitors Bureau, I went to wine tastings at Caddis and La Prenda.
+As part of my visit, in collaboration with the Sonoma Valley Visitors Bureau, I attended wine tastings at Caddis and La Prenda.

 My favorite wine at Caddis was a 2018 Cabernet Sauvignon, and my favorite at La Prenda was their 2021 Pinot Noir.
-A typical wine tasting in Sonoma Plaza includes five wines, costing $20 to $30 per person.
+A typical wine tasting in Sonoma Plaza includes five wines and costs $20 to $30 per person.

 3. Spirit Tasting